-Recently under the 2019 May 18 Academy programme, I had the chance to visit Gwangju and Jeju Island, South Korea, where I learnt about some of the most significant moments in Korean modern history: the May 18 Gwangju Uprising in 1980 and the 1948 Jeju Uprising.
+Recently under the 2019 May 18 Academy programme, along with 14 other human rights activists from around the world, I had the chance to visit Gwangju and Jeju Island, South Korea, where we learnt about some of the most significant moments in Korean modern history: the May 18 Gwangju Uprising in 1980 and the Jeju Uprising in 1948.

 The Gwangju Uprising (also called the 5.18 Movement) is a democratic movement that took place in May 1980, initiated by student activists to protest against the martial law enacted by the dictator Chun Doo Hwan.
 The city of Gwangju became the centre of the country’s demonstrations and the authoritarian government responded violently — killing over 150 civilians and wounding 3,000 others.
 The democratic movement is said to have inspired the demonstrations in Tiananmen Square, China, in 1989 and even the 1998 student demonstrations in Indonesia!